D-Day and Dorset

 Airborne Signallers played a critical part in the taking of Pegasus Bridge.

-When you visit the museum don’t forget to find out how Corporal Waters earned his Military Medal by laying a vital line link across the bridge under enemy fire.
+Don’t forget to find out how Corporal Waters earned his Military Medal by laying a vital line link across the bridge under enemy fire.

 Royal Signals Linemen

-Lines and Cables were used extensively throughout the Allied advance into Europe often taking advantage of German and civilian facilities that had been abandoned many of these were laid by Royal Signals linemen
+Lines and Cables were used extensively throughout the Allied advance into Europe often taking advantage of German and civilian facilities that had been abandoned many of these were laid by Royal Signals linemen.